Fred Swaniker: Recognition

-In 2019 he was recognized by Time magazine as one of the "100 Most Influential People in the World" and Fast Company included African Leadership Group among the 50 most innovative companies[ in the world.
+In 2019 he was recognized byTime magazine as one of the "100 Most Influential People in the World" and in 2023, he received the Time 100 Impact Award.
+Fast Company also included African Leadership Group among the 50 most innovative companies in the world.

+Swaniker also sits on the board of the Rhodes Trust (awardees of the Rhodes Scholarships to Oxford University), and on the international advisory board of the University of Waterloo.